CharlesWiltgen/how-to-podcast/mp3.md

 ### How low can I go?

 I don’t recommend encoding at less than 96 kbps, but you can encode at 64 kbps.
-(Note that iTunes’s bizarre user interface requires that you select "128 kbps" here even though that’s very stupid.
+(Note that iTunes’s bizarre user interface requires that you select “128 kbps” here even though that’s very stupid.
 No other app does this, of course.)

 <img src="iTunes-MP3-Encoder-Settings-64-mono.png" style="width:60%;display:block;margin: 0 auto">